 One structural element that separates programs that stay current from programs that drift is a standing process for evaluating what's new and whether it belongs in the roadmap.

 The AI landscape in procurement moves fast.
 Vendor capabilities that weren't viable eighteen months ago are now production-ready.
-Without a systematic process for scanning and evaluating these developments, organizations fall into one of two failure modes: they chase every new capability reactively, or they ignore new developments until a peer organization demonstrates them.
+Without a systematic process for scanning and evaluating these developments, organizations fall into one of two failure modes: they chase every new capability reactively, or they ignore new developments until a peer organization demonstrates them (at which point the urgency is political rather than strategic).

 A quarterly AI opportunity review, run by the Steering Squad and informed by the measurement data from live programs, solves this.
 The agenda has two parts: what did we learn this quarter from what's running, and what's changed in the external environment that might be worth testing?
 The output is a prioritized backlog update: new hypotheses to test, existing use cases to expand, and capabilities to accelerate into the next phase.